manav-gkmit/re-crude-docs/docs/index.md

 Welcome to the **Re:Crude Technical Documentation**.

-**Re:Crude** is an internal recruitment automation platform designed to streamline and standardize the **end-to-end hiring workflow**.
-The system integrates Applicant Tracking Systems (ATS), Large Language Models (LLMs), and communication platforms to reduce manual effort, improve hiring efficiency, and enable scalable recruitment operations.
+**Re:Crude** is an internal recruitment automation platform built to streamline and standardize the **end-to-end hiring workflow**.
+The platform integrates Applicant Tracking Systems (ATS), Large Language Models (LLMs), and communication tools to reduce manual effort, improve evaluation consistency, and enable scalable hiring operations.

-This documentation provides a comprehensive overview of the system architecture, workflows, integrations, and design principles behind Re:Crude.
+This documentation serves as the **single source of truth** for understanding the system’s design, architecture, workflows, and integrations.

 ---

-## Platform Overview

-Re:Crude automates the recruitment lifecycle—from resume intake to final hiring decisions—using an **event-driven and modular architecture**.
-It acts as an orchestration layer over multiple services, ensuring consistent data flow and automation across the hiring process.

-The platform integrates the following core components:

-### Zoho ATS Integration
-Zoho ATS serves as the **system of record** for all recruitment data, including:

-- Candidates and job openings
+## What Re:Crude Solves

+Modern hiring processes involve multiple tools, manual reviews, and fragmented feedback.
+Re:Crude addresses these challenges by:

-- Application stages and interview rounds
+- Automating resume intake and screening
+- Applying consistent AI-driven evaluation across candidates

-- Hiring decisions and offer statuses
+- Standardizing interview feedback collection and formatting

-Re:Crude continuously synchronizes with Zoho ATS to:

-- Fetch resumes and candidate metadata
+- Reducing recruiter coordination and follow-ups

-- Update candidate status automatically
+- Maintaining complete traceability across the candidate lifecycle

-- Push structured interview feedback and AI-generated insights back into the ATS

 ---

-### LLM-Based Resume & Feedback Evaluation
-Re:Crude leverages Large Language Models to enhance candidate evaluation by:

-- Parsing and summarizing resumes

-- Extracting skills, experience, and role relevance
+## High-Level System Overview

+Re:Crude acts as an **orchestration layer** over existing recruitment systems using an **event-driven and modular architecture**.

+At a high level, the platform:

-- Generating candidate fit assessments and recommendations
+- Synchronizes candidate data and application stages from **Zoho ATS**

-- Converting unstructured interview feedback into standardized formats
+- Processes resumes and interview feedback using **LLM-based evaluation pipelines**

-This ensures **consistency, fairness, and speed** across evaluations while reducing human bias and manual review effort.
+- Communicates with recruiters and interviewers via **Slack and Email**
+- Pushes structured insights, feedback summaries, and status updates back to the ATS

+All major workflows are asynchronous and fault-tolerant to support high-volume hiring scenarios.

 ---

-### Slack & Email Communication
-The platform integrates with Slack and Email to enable seamless communication across hiring teams:

-- Real-time notifications for candidate updates

-- Automated interview feedback requests

-- Status change alerts and reminders

-This minimizes manual follow-ups and keeps recruiters and interviewers aligned throughout the hiring process.

----

-## Key Capabilities
+## Core Capabilities

 ### Automated Resume Screening
-Re:Crude automatically processes incoming resumes by:

-- Ingesting resumes from Zoho ATS
+- Ingests resumes directly from Zoho ATS

-- Extracting key attributes such as skills, experience, education, and keywords
+- Extracts skills, experience, education, and role-specific signals

-- Scoring candidates against predefined job requirements
+- Scores candidates against predefined job requirements

-This significantly reduces recruiter screening time and ensures uniform evaluation criteria across candidates.

 ---

-### AI-Powered Recommendations
-Using LLM-driven analysis, the system generates:
+### AI-Driven Candidate Evaluation

-- Concise resume summaries for quick review
+- Generates concise resume summaries for quick review

-- Role-fit recommendations (e.g., Strong Fit, Moderate Fit, Weak Fit)
+- Classifies candidates by role fit (e.g., Strong / Moderate / Weak Fit)

-- Highlighted strengths, gaps, and potential risks
+- Highlights strengths, gaps, and potential risks

-These insights assist recruiters and hiring managers in making faster, data-backed decisions.

 ---

 ### Interview Feedback Automation
-Re:Crude simplifies post-interview workflows by:

-- Collecting interviewer feedback via Slack or Email
+- Collects interviewer feedback through Slack or Email

-- Structuring free-text feedback into predefined schemas
+- Converts unstructured input into standardized schemas

-- Summarizing overall interview outcomes using AI

-The processed feedback is automatically pushed to Zoho ATS, ensuring completeness and consistency.
+- Produces AI-generated summaries and recommendations
+- Automatically updates Zoho ATS with structured feedback

 ---

-### Scalable Batch Processing
+### Scalable & Asynchronous Processing
-The platform is designed to handle high-volume hiring scenarios by:

-- Supporting batch resume processing

-- Asynchronously evaluating large candidate pools
+- Supports batch processing for large candidate pools
+- Enables parallel evaluation workflows

-- Scaling AI and integration services independently
+- Scales AI and integration services independently

-This makes Re:Crude suitable for both small hiring cycles and enterprise-level recruitment drives.

 ---

+## Design Principles

+Re:Crude is built around the following principles:

+- Event-driven and asynchronous workflows
+- Idempotent and fault-tolerant processing
+- Loose coupling between services and integrations
+- Human-in-the-loop oversight for AI-driven decisions

+---

-## Documentation Scope
+## Intended Audience

-This documentation covers:
+This documentation is intended for:

+- Backend and platform engineers
+- Machine learning and AI engineers
+- Technical architects
+- Recruitment operations and hiring stakeholders

+---

+## Documentation Guide

+Use the navigation menu to explore detailed sections on:

 - System architecture and data flow
+- Functional and non-functional requirements

-- API contracts and integrations
+- Module-level designs and workflows
 - LLM evaluation pipelines

-- Error handling and scalability considerations
+- Error handling, scalability, and deployment

-- Deployment and operational guidelines
+- Planned enhancements and future scope

-Use the navigation menu to explore each section in detail.